kubernetes/kubernetes/docs/api-conventions.md

 An API may represent a single entity in different ways for different clients, or transform an object after certain transitions in the system occur.
 In these cases, one request object may have two representations available as different resources, or different kinds.

 An example is a Service, which represents the intent of the user to group a set of pods with common behavior on common ports.
-When Kubernetes detects a pod matches the service selector, the IP address and port of the pod are added to an Endpoints resource for that Service.
+When LMKTFY detects a pod matches the service selector, the IP address and port of the pod are added to an Endpoints resource for that Service.
 The Endpoints resource exists only if the Service exists, but exposes only the IPs and ports of the selected pods.
 The full service is represented by two distinct resources - under the original Service resource the user created, as well as in the Endpoints resource.

 As another example, a "pod status" resource may accept a PUT with the "pod" kind, with different rules about what fields may be changed.

-Future versions of Kubernetes may allow alternative encodings of objects beyond JSON.
+Future versions of LMKTFY may allow alternative encodings of objects beyond JSON.

 Verbs on Resources